-DeMar DeRozan has begun his second season as a member of the San Antonio Spurs but he won't forget the impact his first nine seasons with the Toronto Raptors has had on his career.
+DeMar DeRozan is midway through his second season as a member of the San Antonio Spurs but he won't forget the impact his first nine seasons with the Toronto Raptors has had on his career.

-Appearing on HBO's "The Shop" alongside LeBron James, agent Rich Paul and a host of other big-name celebrities, DeRozan spoke about what being drafted by the Raptors did for him:
+Early in the 2019-20 season, DeRozan appeared on HBO's "The Shop" alongside LeBron James, agent Rich Paul and a host of other big-name celebrities, where he spoke about what being drafted by the Raptors did for him:

 "Getting drafted to Toronto was the best thing that happened for my career," DeRozan began.

 Toronto, of course, selected the Compton, CA native ninth overall out of the University of Southern California in the 2009 NBA Draft.
 He continued, sharing that it was a bit of a shock to go from playing in his backyard to a new country, adding that prior to the draft he didn't even have a passport.

 The four-time All-Star continued, adding that the ways in which the team's composition at the time accelerated his individual development, saying "I'm the only rookie on the team.
 So I'm just in the gym every single night.

 "I'm about to do what he doing.
 I'm doing what he doing.
 I'm just like, doing my research on everybody.
 But I'm glad I took that approach because it was guys in my fourth, fifth, year still wondering like… 'Damn like, I ain't even been to the playoffs.'"

 In his rookie campaign, DeRozan started in 65 of the 77 games he appeared in and averaged 8.6 points per contest.
 By his fifth season, he earned the first All-Star selection of his career and helped lead the Raptors to the first of five consecutive postseason appearances during his time with the franchise.